anmulay/CharHopLayout/README.md

 <b>1.Android Device:</b> The android app implemented based on android 10.o and tapstrap – android SDK and integrated in android mobile device.

-<b>2.Tapstrap:</b> A physical device for visually impaired user to carry out typing
+<b>2.Tapstrap:</b> A physical device for visually impaired user to perform screen less typing

 <b>3.Gesture Data:</b> Collected from tapstrap and converted into corresponding value as per the performed gesture